fuse-box/fuse-box/docs/monorepo.md

 Each packages naturally contains `main` or `module` fields, however, that's not convenient during development, since you would want to pick up the sources of the package.

-In order to achive that, you can add `local:main` field to your `package,json`.
+In order to achieve that, you can add `local:main` field to your `package,json`.

 This field will be read if: